 A disability insurance specialist, on the other hand, with tailor your mobility equipment insurance policy to your individual circumstances.
 And they have the right contacts to get your device back in action ASAP.

-Steps to make sure your car is not underinsured
+Steps to make sure your car isn’t underinsured

-To make sure you are not underinsured, read your PDS and make notes on what you are unsure of.
+Read your PDS to make sure you’re not underinsured.
+Make notes on what you’re unsure of.
 Then call your current insurance provider and ask them about that.

 - How have they valued your disability modifications?